firozkhan18/technologies-notes/lead.md

 By following these steps, you ensure that the evaluation process is fair, transparent, and focused on the development of your junior teammates.

+Example Feedback
+Positive Feedback:

+"You demonstrated excellent problem-solving skills during the XYZ project.
+Your quick resolution of issues significantly contributed to the project's success."
+Constructive Feedback:

+"While your contributions were valuable, there were instances where deadlines were missed.
+We need to focus on time management to ensure timely delivery of future tasks."
+Development Goals:

+"To enhance your project management skills, consider attending a workshop on time management and scheduling weekly progress check-ins with your mentor."

 ---
 As a team lead, my role and responsibilities encompass several key areas, including: